-Among our respondents, majority landowners agreed or strongly agreed (henceforth, agree) that sustainable ecosystem management for deer habitat is important for the people they value most (e1value).
-Similarly, majority landowners agreed that their family and friends think that forest, rangeland, and deer habitat management could enhance biodiversity (e1diverse).
-Sixty-eight percent respondents agreed that they feel supported by their friends and families for the active management (e1support).
+Among our respondents, the majority of landowners agreed or strongly agreed (henceforth, agree) that sustainable ecosystem management for deer habitat is important for the people they value most (e1value).
+Similarly, the majority of landowners agreed that their family and friends think that forest, rangeland, and deer habitat management could enhance biodiversity (e1diverse).
+Sixty-eight percent of respondents agreed that they feel supported by their friends and families for the active management (e1support).
 Fifty-six percent of landowners agreed, 21% disagreed, and 23% remained neutral that they have resources and opportunities to actively manage their land (e1resource).
 Seventy-four percent of landowners strongly agreed that they can improve their forest, rangeland, and deer habitat by actively managing their land (e1improve).

-Eightly-sevenpercent of landowners agreed and 10% of landowners remained neutral on the statement stating they give respect and courtesy to people involved in the forest, rangeland, and deer habitat management (e2respect).
+Eighty-seven percent of landowners agreed and 10% of landowners remained neutral on the statement that they give respect and courtesy to people involved in the forest, rangeland, and deer habitat management (e2respect).
 Sixty-eight percent of landowners agreed that they should actively manage their land to maintain deer and wildlife habitats (e2maintain).
 However, only 52% of landowners felt honored in investing their money, time, and resources in managing their forest and rangeland (e2invest); 47% of landowners either remained neutral or disagreed with the statement that they feel honored to invest money, time, and resources to manage their land.

 Among our responders 65% of landowners stated that they are satisfied with the overall characteristics of the forest and rangeland they managed (e3manage).
 Sixty-three percent of landowners agreed, 24% of landowners remained neutral, and 13% disagreed that they were satisfied with the number of deer and wildlife observed based on their management effort (e3wilder).
-Sixty percent of landowners agreed, 25% remained neutral, and 15% disagreed that they are satisfied with the overall benefit they are getting from their forest and rangeland.
+Sixty percent of landowners agreed, 25% remained neutral, and 15% disagreed that they are satisfied with the overall benefit they are getting from their forest and rangeland

 3.3 Model Results

-The model fit statistics exhibited a good fit for the four models representing TRA, TRA-moral, TPB, and TPB-moral ().
-SEM model results to test TRA, TRA-moral, TPB, TPB-moral are presented in Figures 3(a), 3(b), 4(a), and 4(b) respectively.
+The model fit statistics exhibited a good fit for the four models representing TRA, TRA-moral, TPB, and TPB-moral (Table ).
+SEM model results testing TRA, TRA-moral, TPB, TPB-moral are presented in Figures 3(a), 3(b), 4(a), and 4(b) respectively.
 Models were presented in the figures using structural variables only; measurement variables were excluded in the figures to simplify the presentation.

 Table 2: SEM Model fit statistics for all four models along with the sample size used in each model.